top of page

 Why are Rhododendrons such a beautiful flower for cutting?

-Left: Rhododendron 'COS' enmass in a vase.
-Right: Table Centre piece featuring R. maddenii.
 When you think about cut flowers, I bet you don’t immediately think of Rhododendrons.
 Here in Dunedin, the Himalayan natives grow so well and have become so much a part of our city's identity, that we have a Rhododendron Festival at our local Botanic Garden.
 We would be remiss not to include them in our floral design to contribute a scene of place and season.
-October is the height of

 rosaallen